canonical/brand-store-documentation/WORKFLOW.rst

 Workflow
 ********

-This repostiory builds public documentation for the Dedicated Snap Store, and private documentation configured for specific customers.
+This repository builds public documentation for the Dedicated Snap Store, and private documentation configured for specific customers.
 It is recommended to build customer specific onboarding documentation locally, as building through RTD requires additional configuration.